Scotch Corner rest area

 Construction of the new A1(M) was completed in 2017, with Scotch Corner signed as a "rest area".
 It's not clear what facilities are missing to prevent it being regarded as a full service area; it may simply be to avoid confusion with the truckstop.

-Moto made their intention to upgrade Scotch Corner to a full motorway service area official in May 2021.
-This is part of a package of proposed improvements which includes building a new Costa by the entrance, installing 6 new electric vehicle charging points and reopening the Burger King drive thru.
+Moto proposed to upgrade the site to a full motorway service area in May 2021.
+This is part of a package of proposed improvements which includes building a new Costa by the entrance, installing six new electric vehicle charging points and reopening the Burger King drive thru.
 Scotch Corner would cater for cars, coaches and motorcycles, while road signs would advise other vehicles that additional facilities are available at a refurbished Barton Park.
+Northern Powergrid is also planning to increase the electricity capacity at Scotch Corner as part of the works, to allow it to potentially become a charging hub in the future.

 Moto's urgency on the subject may be at least partly encouraged by the proposal for a rival service area at Catterick less than five miles to the south.
-Moto have argued that this would be unnecessary.
+Moto had argued that this would be unnecessary and threatened to launch a judicial review, but their August 2022 statement simply said that they would be investing in Scotch Corner.

 The site was developed as a partnership between Top Rank and Esso, meaning that the petrol station has always been operated separately and would go on to have its own history.
 Esso sold their forecourt to Euro Garages in 2013.